 45. Evelyn Sandler suggests using them for sandwich shaping, ink and paint stamping, and fabric stencils,.

-Can you think of some other fun ways to use cookie cutters?
+Can you think of some other fun ways for using cookie cutters?
+I’d love to add your ideas to my list!

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission, but the price will be the same for you.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."